asadava/asadava/README.md

 A: I found my dad's drug stash, and the rest is history.

 Q: How do I learn programming?<br/>
-A: What I used to start learning HTMl was Sololearn.
+A: What I used to start learning HTML was Sololearn.
 Nowadays, they messed it up with it being pay-to-win, so be wary.
 ### --- QUESTIONS AND ANSWERS ---